LukasFuchs/GeoModBox.jl/docs/src/man/MomentumOneD.md

 In case the system is linear, this would be the solution for the problem.
 For a non-linear problem, one needs to iterate over the equation until the residual is small enough.
 For more information on how this is implemented see the [source code](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/MomentumEquation/1Dsolvers.jl).

-How to solve the channel flow problem using the defect correctio method is given within the [examples](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/examples/StokesEquation/1D/ChannelFlow_1D.jl).
+How to solve the channel flow problem using the defect correction method is given within the [examples](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/examples/StokesEquation/1D/ChannelFlow_1D.jl).

 Solving the same issue using the direct solution is part of the [exercises](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/exercises/08_1D_Stokes.ipynb).